History of the Columbiana County Fair

 The wagons, most of them outfitted with makeshift seats stretched across the beds, were drawn up around the track for the day.
 People coming in from miles away often stopped at the homes of friends to heat up coffee and breakfast in the wagons.
 Horses (and later, cars) were parked in the racetrack infield.
 At noonday break mothers were often seen spreading tablecloths and fathers were hoisting wooden tubs filled with food from the wagon beds.
 By afternoon, the crowd started to thin out so farmers could drive many miles to home and chores.

-Over the last 171 years, structures and improvements at the fairgrounds have continually been added, renovated and even entirely replaced.
-In more recent times, these changes and additions have included: a new speed barn, new arts/crafts building, the "Items of Yesteryear" historical museum, three show stages, a scenic camping area, the 320' x 80' state of the art J. Herbert Thompson beef complex, the beautiful East Liverpool City Hospital rabbit, turkey and chicken complex, and this year's newest addition, the completely renovated dairy barn milking parlor.
+Over the last 174 years, structures and improvements at the fairgrounds have continually been added, renovated and even entirely replaced.
+In more recent times, these changes and additions have included: a new speed barn, new arts/crafts building, the "Items of Yesteryear" historical museum, three show stages, a scenic camping area, the 320' x 80' state of the art J. Herbert Thompson beef complex, the beautiful rabbit, turkey and chicken (RTC) complex, and a 2017 addition, the completely renovated dairy barn milking parlor.
 Many years ago, the fair secretary's office, an old train station, was moved from downtown Lisbon to its current location at Gate A adjacent to the fair's signature entry arch.
 The redesigned rides midway, completed in 2010, is another significant improvement.
-With the aid of a lottery system for the order of naming rights, and the County's Township Trustees Association, all the roadways in the fairgounds were recently named in honor of the 18 townships that make up Columbiana County.
+In 2017, a new fair administration building and board meeting room was built and opened at Gate D. With the aid of a lottery system for the order of naming rights, and the County's Township Trustees Association, all the roadways in the fairgounds were recently named in honor of the 18 townships that make up Columbiana County.
 Considerable investment also continues to be made for the hidden infrastructure of the fairgrounds, including extensive upgrades to electrical service and water lines.